 ABSTRACT:

 The preparation of cetacean, in particular baleen whale, skeletons presents a great challenge due to their high lipid content and uncommon size.
 Documentation of the skeletal morphology is important to produce accurate and reliable models for both research and educational purposes.
 In this paper we used a 10.8-meter long Omura’s whale stranded in Hong Kong waters in 2014 as an example for the illustration.
 This rare and enormous specimen was defleshed, macerated, and sun-dried to yield the skeleton for research and public display.
 Morphology of each bone was then documented by photogrammetry.
 The complex contour of the skeleton made automated photoshoot inadequate and 3 manual methods were used on bones of different sizes and shapes.
 The captured photos were processed to generate three-dimensional (3D) models of 166 individual bones.
-The skeleton was printed half-size with polylactic acid for display purposes, which is more easily maintained than the actual cetacean bones with high residual fat content.
+The skeleton was printed half-size with polylactic acid for display purposes, which was easier to maintain than the actual cetacean bones with high residual fat content.
 The printed bones reflected most anatomical features of the specimen, including the bowing out rostral region and the caudal condylar facet that articulated with Ce 1, yet the foramina on the parieto-squamosal suture, which are diagnostic character of Balaenoptera omurai, and an indented groove on the frontal bone at the posterior end of the lateral edge were not clearly presented.
 Extra photoshoots or 3D surface scanning should be performed on areas with meticulous details to improve precision of the models.
 The electronic files of the 3D skeleton were published online to reach a global audience and facilitate scientific collaboration among researchers worldwide.

 INTRODUCTION:

 Cetacean strandings offer valuable opportunities to learn about their life history, biological health and profile, as well as the effect of anthropogenic actions to the ecosystem.
-Three-dimensional (3D) representation and modeling allows accurate representation of morphometric measurements that can be used for biomechanical calculations and give insights on various physiological behaviors1.
+Three-dimensional (3D) representation and modeling allow accurate representation of morphometric measurements that can be used for biomechanical calculations and give insights on various physiological behaviors1.
 Morphological adaptations have allowed these animals to survive in the ocean, while some pathologies observed in stranded cetaceans could reveal their biological health and profile, anthropogenic and non-anthropogenic circumstances or cause of death2-3.
 Bone lesion followed by traumatic collision may remain unhealed since the animals are required to swim continuously under tremendous underwater pressure4.
 In marine mammals, compression and non-fatal gas embolism may decrease blood supply to the bones and cause barotraumas5.
 Adverse bone remodeling may result in both pain and decreased spinal mobility which detrimentally compromise their survival upon predation or other threats.
 Increases in the reporting of mortality and morbidity in cetaceans worldwide also indicated the possible decline in ocean health6-7.
-Recognizing the importance of the ocean and the inextricable links between people´s health and cetacean and ecosystem health has led to the ‘One Ocean−One Health’ research paradigm8.
+Recognizing the importance of the ocean and the inextricable links between human health and cetacean and ecosystem health has led to the ‘One Ocean−One Health’ research paradigm8.